 When your child says “Launch!” throw the kite straight up while he quickly pulls the line in, hand over hand.
 This will create the wind you need, much like running, but with a little more stability.

 As the kite gains altitude, let the line back out.
 If you are still having trouble, have your child run with the kite and watch for odd movements.
 If the kite is spinning or swaying, it may not be assembled correctly.

-If the thought of your Nintendo DS-playing, dirt bike-racing child being entertained by a simple diamond kite makes you laugh, Trennepohl says there still might be hope for kiting in your future.
+If the thought of your video game-playing, dirt bike-racing child being entertained by a simple diamond kite makes you laugh, Trennepohl says there still might be hope for kiting in your future.